nodejs/node/BUILDING.md

   by Joyent.
 SmartOS images >= 16.4 are not supported because GCC 4.8 runtime libraries are not available in their pkgsrc repository

-<em id="fn2">2</em>: Tier 1 support for building on Windows is only on 64 bit
+<em id="fn2">2</em>: Tier 1 support for building on Windows is only on 64-bit
   hosts.
-Support is experimental for 32 bit hosts.
+Support is experimental for 32-bit hosts.

 <em id="fn3">3</em>: On Windows, running Node.js in Windows terminal emulators
   like `mintty` requires the usage of [winpty](https://github.com/rprichard/winpty)